HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 - Hot / Power Flush – If your heating system is quite old, your engineer will probably recommend a hot flush or a power flush before you install a new boiler to clear out any debris and sludge that is already in the system.
 This is a good investment but be careful with power flushes if your system is very old as this can damage joints and older pipework.

 If your boiler engineer recommends any other extras, do some research before accepting them.
-Feel free to leave any questions at the bottom of this guide and we will do our best to answer them all.
+Feel free to leave any questions you have about boilers or installations at the bottom of this guide and we will do our best to answer them all.

 Buying and installing a replacement boiler is a big job and certainly not a cheap one.
 But if you live in Glasgow there is absolutely no reason for you to be paying over the odds.